sreeharsha225/MovieListings/README.md

 # Node Should be Installed

-## To tun the app u should Install some dependencies.
+## To run the app we should Install some dependencies.

 For run